 Every undergraduate has a subject-specific Director of Studies, usually a Fellow of the College, who mentors them throughout their degree course.
 A Director of Studies also arranges the once or twice-weekly meetings or 'supervisions' of small groups of students with a topic-specific teacher, who will discuss their written work and assigned reading and test their understanding of a topic.
 This personalised system helps students to understand extensive and complex material rapidly, and encourages intellectual rigour, freedom of thought and critical debate.

-Jesus College is home to a large graduate community including students from all over the world.
-There is a strong support network for graduates and they can seek financial help and welfare support, as well as have a busy social life in College.
+Jesus College is home to a large postgraduate community including students from all over the world.
+There is a strong support network for postgraduates and they can seek financial help and welfare support, as well as have a busy social life in College.

-Every graduate is assigned a College Contact who is a Jesus Fellow based in a subject close to your own degree.
+Every postgraduate is assigned a College Contact who is a Jesus Fellow based in a subject close to your own degree.
 It may be that they're also your faculty supervisor or adviser.
-We also have a graduate tutor and a deputy graduate tutor.
-They act on behalf of our graduates, from attending College committees to submitting appeals and allowances.
+We also have a Graduate Tutor and a Deputy Graduate Tutor.
+They act on behalf of our postgraduates, from attending College committees to submitting appeals and allowances.

-The College is home and a social centre for its undergraduate and graduate students.
-There is good value accommodation for undergraduates and graduates, a huge variety of food and drink and a well-stocked library.
+The College is home and a social centre for its undergraduate and postgraduate students.
+There is good value accommodation for undergraduates and postgraduates, a huge variety of food and drink and a well-stocked library.
 We have great sports and music facilities, opportunities to get involved with arts and drama, and lots of societies and social activities.